-The Institute of Environmental Sustainability facility, opened in 2013, and launched as the School of Environmental Sustainability in 2020, includes classrooms, faculty offices, research and teaching labs, a biodiesel lab, an urban agricultural greenhouse, a green café, and a LEED Certified residence hall.
+The Institute of Environmental Sustainability, opened in 2013, and launched as the School of Environmental Sustainability in 2020, includes classrooms, faculty offices, research and teaching labs, a biodiesel lab, an urban agricultural greenhouse, a green café, and a LEED-certified residence hall.

 The Ecodome, a 3,100 square foot greenhouse, is used in sustainable food systems research projects as well as urban agriculture production.
 Vertical farming elements are demonstrated in the Ecodome greenhouse space.
 Our greenhouse houses the aquaponics systems that demonstrate sustainable food production in a controlled setting.
 Tilapia are grown in a symbiotic relationship with vegetable crops, where the fish waste is digested by worms and then fed to plants, which clean the water.

 This aquaponic system is ornamental in design but still grows fish and produce for food.
-Students in the Solutions to Environmental Problems (STEP) Food course have worked to identify what to grow in these systems and how to process them for market.
+Students in the Solutions to Environmental Problems (STEP) Food course have worked to identify what to grow in these systems and how to process them for our yearly Farmers Market.

-The Searle Biodiesel Lab houses Loyola’s award winning Biodiesel program.
+The Searle Biodiesel Lab houses Loyola’s award-winning Biodiesel program.
 Students have built a self-sustaining business by converting portions of our campus waste stream into marketable products like biodiesel for our shuttle bus systems and hand soap for our campus restrooms.
-Recognized many times by grants and other awards, the biodiesel lab has increased capacity and can process 100,000 gallons of waste oil into vehicle fuel although it will most likely be processing 20-30,000 gallons per year to start.

 Solutions to Environmental Problems (STEP) Teaching Laboratory